beakerbrowser/hashbase/docs/webapis-v1.md

 {
   email: String, the user's email address
   username: String, the chosen username
-  diskUsage: Number, the number of bytes currently used by this account's accounts
+  diskUsage: Number, the number of bytes currently used by this account's archives
-  diskQuota: Number, the number of bytes allowed to be used by this account's accounts
+  diskQuota: Number, the number of bytes allowed to be used by this account's archives
   updatedAt: Number, the timestamp of the last update to the account
   createdAt: Number, the timestamp of when the account was created }
 ```

-### POST /v2/accounts/account
+### POST /v1/account

 Updates the authenticated user's [account object](https://github.com/datprotocol/hypercloud/wiki/Users-Schema#account-object)